Test Complete

 • Two or more proximal long-bone fractures;

-• Rushed, degloved, mangled, or pulseless extremity;
+• Crushed, degloved, mangled, or pulseless extremity;

 • Amputation proximal to wrist or ankle;